reactgraphqlacademy/fb-messenger/README.md

 3) Refactor the logger and think middlewares:
 	1. `git checkout advanced-redux-part3`
-	2. Refactor your logger and thunk middleware so you can use them along with `{ applyMiddleware } from 'redux'` in the createStore function
+	2. Refactor your logger and thunk middleware so you can use them along with `{ applyMiddleware } from 'redux'` in the createStore function.
+Documentation [https://redux.js.org/api/applymiddleware](https://redux.js.org/api/applymiddleware).

 4) In configureStore.dev.js, replace the addLoggerMiddleware and addPromiseSupportToDispatch that you've created with the ones in npm: `redux-logger` and `redux-thunk`.
 Note, we already did `yarn add redux-logger` and `yarn add redux-thunk`.